apigee-labs/rapier/README.md

 ### Hiding the implementation detail

 This section contains some opinion about API design and is not specific to Rapier—it is really an apology for the previous example.
-If you are not interested in this opinion, you can [skip to the next section](#representing-urls)
+If you are not interested in this opinion, you can [skip to the next section](#representing-urls).

 In the example above, we exposed an `id` property of an item and used it in a `query path`.
 This is a very common pattern in API design, but we do not consider it a best practice.
 A better practice is to keep the `id` private to the implementation by providing the client of the API with an opaque URL to use rather than an `id` property value and a URL template.
 This avoids the need for the client programmer to find the template in the API documentation and plug an `id` value into the template to get the URL of an entity—this job has already been done by the server.